-Thursday and Friday stay very warm and dry, with highs in the low to mid 80s.
-Winds won’t be quite as strong, but humidity levels will be extremely low, which keeps fire danger elevated.
-A Red Flag Warning is in effect Thursday from late morning through early evening for northern Colorado, meaning conditions are favorable for rapid fire spread.
+The winds won’t be quite as strong, but humidity levels will be extremely low, which keeps fire danger elevated.
+A Red Flag Warning is in effect again on Friday from late morning through early evening for northern Colorado, meaning conditions are favorable for rapid fire spread.

-Saturday is shaping up to be the hottest and most concerning day overall.
-Highs could push the upper 80s, and a few spots may even reach 90 degrees.
-At the same time, winds will pick up, and humidity will drop into the single digits in some areas.
-That combination will likely bring widespread critical fire weather conditions, making any outdoor burning or sparks especially dangerous.
+Saturday will be the hottest and most concerning day, as highs soar to near 90-degrees and winds pick up quite a bit.
+Humidity levels will drop into the single digits in some areas, so it'll be a bone dry day.
+With that combination, we will likely see widespread critical fire weather conditions, making any outdoor burning or sparks especially dangerous.

-A weak cold front moves through late Saturday into Sunday, bringing a brief cooldown.
+A weak cold front moves through late Saturday into Sunday, bringing a brief cool down.
 Temperatures will drop back closer to normal, mainly into the 60s, and there could be a few light showers, especially in the mountains.
-It’s not a big storm, but it will at least provide a short break from the extreme fire danger.
+It’s not a big storm, but it will at least provide a short break from the extreme heat and fire danger.

 DENVER WEATHER LINKS: Hourly forecast | Radars | Traffic | Weather Page | 24/7 Weather Stream